United States Navy Band: Organization and personnel

 The United States Navy Band is composed of 172 enlisted musicians and four officers, under the direction of Capt.
-Kenneth Collins.
+Robert "Seph" Coats.

 Concert Band

 The Concert Band is the Navy's premier wind ensemble.
 Along with the Ceremonial Band, this band was part of the original Navy Band in 1925.
 The group plays concerts in the Washington, D.C. area and performs a month-long national tour each year.

 Ceremonial Band

 The Ceremonial Band performs ceremonies in and around the Washington, D.C. area.
 Their primary mission is performing for funerals at Arlington National Cemetery.
 Additionally, the Ceremonial Band performs at command changes, retirements, patriotic openers, wreath-layings, and arrivals.

 Sea Chanters

 In 1956, Lt.
 Harold Fultz, then the band's assistant leader, organized a Navy School of Music group to sing chanteys and patriotic songs for the State of the Nation dinner.
 An immediate success, ADM Arleigh Burke, then chief of naval operations, transferred them to the Navy Band, named them the Sea Chanters, and tasked this all-male chorus with perpetuating the songs of the sea.
 In 1980, the group added women to their ranks and expanded their repertoire to include everything from Brahms to Broadway.